whyboris/utilitarianism.net/content/utilitarianism-and-practical-ethics.md

 [^15]: Adams, F. C. (2008).
 Long-Term Astrophysical Processes.
 In Bostrom, N. and Cirkovic, M. (eds.) [​Global Catastrophic Risks](https://global.oup.com/academic/product/global-catastrophic-risks-9780199606504?cc=de&lang=en&).​ Oxford: Oxford University Press.
 [^16]: For a discussion of this idea and its underlying assumptions, see Beckstead, N. (2013). _[On the Overwhelming Importance of Shaping the Far-Future](https://drive.google.com/file/d/0B8P94pg6WYCIc0lXSUVYS1BnMkE/view?resourcekey=0-nk6wM1QIPl0qWVh2z9FG4Q)_.
 PhD Dissertation, Rutgers University.
 [^17]: Cf. Greaves, H. & MacAskill, W. (2019).
 [The Case for Strong Longtermism](https://globalprioritiesinstitute.org/hilary-greaves-william-macaskill-the-case-for-strong-longtermism/). _Global Priorities Institute_.
 Section 4.1.
-Note that Professor William MacAskill, coauthor of this website, is also a coauthor of this paper.
 [^18]: For a detailed discussion of existential risks and the moral importance of the long-run future of humanity, see Ord, T. (2020). _[The Precipice: Existential Risk and the Future of Humanity](https://theprecipice.com/)_.
 London: Bloomsbury Publishing.
 [^19]: For a classic paper on the importance of reducing existential risk, see Bostrom, N. (2013).
 [Existential Risk Prevention as Global Priority](http://www.existential-risk.org/concept.pdf). _Global Policy_.
 4 (1): 15–3.
 [^20]: Note that Professor William MacAskill, coauthor of this website, is also a coauthor of this paper.